-SOCI208NSociology of Conflict3 CreditsThis course examines major social scientific theories of conflict with an emphasis on the need for theories to inform our ability to resolve conflict.
+This course examines major social scientific theories of conflict with an emphasis on the need for theories to inform our ability to resolve conflict.
 The course weaves together ideas from conventional disciplines with new approaches to the cause of deep-rooted conflict.
 A major focus is on the analysis as a tool.
 Prerequisite: ENGL101N or ENGL110N

-SOCI228N Social Inequalities: Theory and Practice 3 Credits
+SOCI228N Social Inequalities: 3 Credits Theory and Practice